 With locations in Billings and Billings Heights, Adult Resource Alliance of Yellowstone County offers a flexible schedule for in-person counseling.
 Appointments can be made by calling 1-406-794-0083, and general information is available at 1-406-259-9666.
 Staff can also answer questions via email at [email protected].Email

 The Bozeman Senior Center is a nonprofit organization focusing on support services for adults over 50 in southwest Montana.
 The Center has locations in Manhattan, Three Forks and Yellowstone.
-The senior center offers information about Medicare through the Silver Resources portal on its website.
+The senior center offers information about Medicare through the resources portal on its website.
 There, visitors can find a mix of helpful articles about health care and financial planning, as well as links to various state and local agencies on aging and health.

 The Belmont Senior Center in Butte offers counseling through Montana’s SHIP program with a focus on Medicare Part D prescription drug plans.
 General counseling and advice about Medicare are also available with help from the facility’s senior care advocates and case managers.
 The Belmont Senior Center focuses on helping seniors stay fit and find the right insurance plan.
 Health screenings are offered regularly at the center and free transportation is available to off-site medical appointments.